-PAUL HACKLEMAN

-elected by SamCERA's General Members, Second Member
+PAUL HACKLEMAN elected by SamCERA's General Members, Second Member appointed by the Board of Supervisors, Fifth Member

 Paul Hackleman is the San Mateo County Benefits Manager.
-He was elected to the Board of Retirement in June 2005 to fill the unexpired term of Michael McMahon.
-His term expires June 30, 2006.
+He was elected to the Board of Retirement in June 2006.
+His term expires June 30, 2009.
+In fiscal year 2006-2007 Paul served as Chair of the Investment Committee.